Komondor: Uses

 The breed has a natural guardian instinct and an inherent ability to guard livestock.
 An athletic dog, the Komondor is fast and powerful and will leap at a predator to drive it off or knock it down.
 It can be used successfully to guard sheep against wolves or bears.
 It is a big, strong dog breed, armored with a thick coat.
 The coat provides protection against wild animals, weather and vegetation.
 The coat looks similar to that of a sheep so it can easily blend into a flock and camouflage itself giving it an advantage when predators such as wolves attack.
 The Komondor is one breed of livestock guardian dog which has seen a vast increase in use as a guardian of sheep and goats in the United States to protect against predators such as coyotes, cougars, bears, and other predators.

-Training

-Due to the Komondor's size, power, speed and temperament, a lack of obedience training can result in danger to others.
-Komondors generally take well to training if started early (ideally between 4–8 months).
-A Komondor can become obstinate when bored, so it is imperative that training sessions be upbeat and happy.
-Praise is a must, as are consistent and humane corrections.
-Once a Komondor gets away with unfriendly or hostile behavior, it will always think such behavior is appropriate.
-Therefore, consistent corrections even with a young puppy are necessary to ensure a well-adjusted adult.
-Socialization is also extremely important.
-The Komondor should be exposed to new situations, people and other dogs while still a puppy.
-Because it is a natural guard dog, a Komondor that is not properly socialized may react in an excessively aggressive manner when confronted with a new situation or person.

-Breed-specific legislation requires some breeds to be muzzled in public places.
-Romania is the only country that requires Komondors to be muzzled.

 In popular culture

 The cover of Beck’s 1996 album Odelay is a photo of a Komondor jumping over a hurdle, taken by canine photographer Joan Ludwig (1914–2004) for the July 1977 issue of the American Kennel Club's Gazette.